seamplex/feenox/doc/tutorials/320-thermal/README.md

   * uniform unitary power source $q$
   * $T=0$ at the four edges

-Note that since there are four different groups holding the same boundary condition we can use the `LABEL` keyword in `BC` to "add" labels to the condition:
+Note that since there are four different groups holding the same boundary condition we can use the `GROUP` keyword in [`BC`](https://www.seamplex.com/feenox/doc/feenox-manual.html#bc) to apply the same condition to more than one physical group:

 ```{.feenox include="square-power.fee"}
 ```

 ![Output of `bunny-thermal.fee`](square-power.png){#fig:square-power}

-> **Heads up**: the volumetric source `q` works as any other material property.
+> **Note**: as we mentioned, the volumetric source `q` works as any other material property.
 In multi-material problems. it can be defined using variables or functions where the material name is appended to the name or using the `MATERIAL` keyword.

-## Space-dependent properties: manufactured solution
+## Space-dependent properties: manufactured solution {#sec:mms}

 To finish the linear steady-state section, we show how to perform a simple MMS verification using the same unit square as in the previous section.